trmcdade/trmcdade.github.io/index.md

-### Welcome to GitHub Pages

 Welcome!
 I am a computational political economist.
 I am currently a PhD student in Duke University's department of Political Science.
-My research employs quantitative and qualitative methods to analyze

-the connection between government financing, household economics, and political participation.
+My research employs quantitative and qualitative methods to analyze the connection between government financing, household economics, and political participation.
 I also study the relationship between international organizations and countries’ decision-making processes during conflicts.

-You can use the [editor on Github](https://github.com/trmcdade/trmcdade.github.io/new/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, Github Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Education